 While we have seen some improvement over the years, such as the elimination of most all of the single point sources of pollution — capped by the opening of the Rehoboth outfall in 2018, the challenges remain formidable and widespread.

 The IBF Board and our members are active in supporting and amplifying the work of our allies in the fight for clean water in Delaware.
 More than 85% of the state’s waterways do not meet one or more quality standards and are considered too polluted for their intended use.
-IBF priorities for 2019-2020 include:
+IBF priorities include: